yeecai/cloud-music/README.md

-This is a mock music player of music.163.com, api provided by Binaryify's [NeteaseCloudMusicApi](https://github.com/Binaryify/NeteaseCloudMusicApi.git) development with sanyuan0704's [react-cloud-music](https://github.com/sanyuan0704/react-cloud-music.git), his react-hooks turtorial is also recommended(in Chinese) on juejin.im.
+This is a mock music player of music.163.com, api provided by Binaryify's [NeteaseCloudMusicApi](https://github.com/Binaryify/NeteaseCloudMusicApi.git) inspired by sanyuan0704's [react-cloud-music](https://github.com/sanyuan0704/react-cloud-music.git), his react-hooks turtorial is also recommended(in Chinese) on juejin.im.
 Bascially all the animation is hand-rolled, if you looking for example about CSS trasition, this project might be helpful.

 ### Dependencies
 1. React hooks